 These kinds of mistakes can devastate a business's reputation, so take a little bit of time to research existing hashtags and their meanings before using them.

 They say you are not supposed to talk about religion and politics (as well as one other subject) at a dinner party to avoid turning pleasant conversations into fierce arguments.
 Though there are some digital marketing exceptions, by and large, it isn't a good idea to stir the pot by prodding at controversial topics.

 I suppose obvious exceptions to this rule would be religious groups and news-centered organizations that have an online presence.
 However, if you are just trying to capture leads for a small local business or online storefront, there is no reason to engage in these topics.
 Even if you are highly opinionated, remember that many of your leads may not share the same opinions as you.
 And in the end, the goal is to attract new customers, not to drive them away.

 Take great care before posting something on social media platforms from your business account, and make sure your personal life doesn't bleed over from ancillary profiles.
 You want to make sure that you connect with your audience purely via industry-related content and appropriate humor.

-Straying outside the bounds of your industry (with few exceptions) could accidentally offend large chunks of your audience and erode their trust in you.
+Be aware though, straying outside the bounds of your industry (with few exceptions) could accidentally offend large chunks of your audience and erode their trust in you.
 Lastly, if this all seems like too much work, then perhaps it's time to reach out to a professional.
-There are ways to automate Twitter, Facebook, and social media content delivery, but managing a digital marketing campaign really is a full-time job.
+There are ways to schedule your posts automatically via Twitter, Facebook, and social media content delivery, but managing a digital marketing campaign really is a full-time job.